NuttaneeKnight/ServiceNow/survey.md

 - User field: Caller
 - Trigger Randonly : uncheck it
 - Condition: Assignment group is Network AND State is Resolved

+***Surveys are built into the ServiceNow platform and are available on any instance***

+- They are a great way to get general customer stisfaction data or feedback on a task activity (request)